Maetel1309/DynamicBones-To-MagicaCloth2/README.md

 *   **Undo System Integration:**
     *   All changes made by the script (component additions, removals, property modifications) are registered with Unity's Undo system.
 *   **Final Cleanup:**
-    *   After the main conversion, the script performs a check for any `DynamicBone` components that might have been missed or skipped within the original conversion scope.
+    *   After the main conversion, the script performs a check for any `DynamicBone` components that were not processed (e.g., because you chose to skip them).
     *   If leftovers are found, a dialog prompts the user to confirm their removal.
 This cleanup is also undoable as a separate step.

 ## What It Doesn't Do / Limitations